Back to blog

 Learn how AI cold email writers research prospects, personalize messages, and avoid sounding robotic.
 Inside look at the tech behind modern outbound.

 At Referral Program Pros, we have sent outbound across 4,000+ campaigns and booked 7,000+ meetings.
 That volume taught us exactly where AI adds value in the email writing process and where it fails.
 We built GTM Bud’s AI cold email writer based on those lessons.
+For the wider strategy these tactics sit inside, see our complete guide to cold email.

 Here is how the technology actually works, layer by layer.